Endgame tablebase: Computer chess

-Syzygy tablebases were developed by Ronald de Man, released in April 2013, in a form optimized for use by a chess program during search.
+Syzygy tablebases were developed by Ronald de Man and released in April 2013 in a form optimized for use by a chess program during search.
 This variety consists of two tables per endgame: a smaller WDL (win/draw/loss) table which contains knowledge of the 50-move rule, and a larger DTZ table (distance to zero ply, i.e., pawn move or capture).
 The WDL tables were designed to be small enough to fit on a solid-state drive for quick access during search, whereas the DTZ form is for use at the root position to choose the game-theoretically quickest distance to resetting the 50-move rule while retaining a winning position, instead of performing a search.
-Syzygy tablebases are available for all 6-piece endings, and are now supported by many top engines, including Komodo, Deep Fritz, Houdini, and Stockfish.
+Syzygy tablebases are available for all 6-piece endings, and are now supported by many top engines, including Stockfish, Leela, Dragon, and Torch.
 Since August 2018, all 7-piece Syzygy tables are also available.

-Current status of the tablebases is summarized in the following table:

-Research on creating an eight-piece tablebase is ongoing.
-In 2020, Ronald de Man estimated that 8-man tablebases would be economically feasible within 5–10 years, as just 2 PB of disk space would store them in Syzygy format, and they could be generated using existing code on a conventional server with 64 TB of RAM.
-It was initially assumed that a 1000-move mate in one of the 8-man endgames would be found.
-However, cursory targeted research has currently only found a 584-move mate as of January 2023 for the 8-man tablebase, which was discovered in mid-2022 by developer, computer chess enthusiast, and physicist Marc Bourzutschky.
-Assuming this projection holds true, Haworth’s Law (which states that the number of moves roughly doubles for each piece added) breaks down at this point.
+In 2020, Ronald de Man estimated that 8-man tablebases would be economically feasible within 5 to 10 years, as just 2 PB of disk space would store them in Syzygy format, and they could be generated using existing code on a conventional server with 64 TB of RAM.

-During an interview at Google in 2010, Garry Kasparov said that "maybe" the limit will be 8 pieces.
-Because the starting position of chess is the ultimate endgame, with 32 pieces, he claimed that there is no chance that chess can be solved by computers.